j23414/mango-user-guide/basics.md

 link[float weight] lt;
 graph(nt,lt) net=import("net.txt");
 ```
+Expand the nt and lt.
+Expand graph and notice the nodetype and linktype.
+This is how you store a graph with different graph attributes.

 Double click "net" and a new tab shows up in the Graph Canvases area.